Best Country for a Holding Company in Europe (2026)

 Ireland - For US Market Access

-Ireland's low trading rate is well-known but applies only to active trading income, not passive holding income (taxed at 25%).
-Personal income tax in Ireland reaches 55% (income tax + PRSI + USC).
-This makes Ireland unattractive for owner-managed companies where the owner also pays personal tax in Ireland.
+Ireland taxes active trading income at a low rate, but passive holding income at 25%.
+Personal income tax reaches 55% (income tax plus PRSI plus USC), making Ireland unattractive for owner-managed companies where the owner also pays Irish personal tax.

 Ireland's strongest advantage is the US connection: the large US multinational presence in Ireland (Google, Apple, Facebook, Microsoft) reflects years of consistent tax policy, a large English-speaking workforce, and the Common Law system.
 For companies seeking US venture capital investment or US corporate partnerships, an Irish entity is often easier to explain and structure.